Skip to main content

 Low principal remaining near Year 7

-With a smaller balance left (e.g., ~$180K), even a higher future rate may still produce an affordable payment.
+With a smaller balance left (e.g., $180K), a smaller remaining balance could help moderate future payment increases, though affordability depends on rate levels and personal finances.
 Paying down the loan aggressively during the fixed period helps, and refinancing into a shorter-term loan later becomes easier.

 Want to see where 7-year ARM mortgage rates are trending next?